Ardoyne: Ardoyne's murals

 Like most working class areas in Belfast, and others in the rest of Northern Ireland, Ardoyne's walls feature a number of murals related to politics and culture, although republican topics have been de-emphasised since 2009.
 Most of these murals were done by Michael Doherty, an Ardoyne resident.

 A mural on Ardoyne Avenue depicted victims of the famine with the legend "An Gorta Mor (The Great Hunger) – They buried us without shroud nor coffin" although this has since been removed.
 Another depicting a mass rock is still extant on the same street, although a further mural on Ardoyne Avenue showing Cuchulainn and a hound with the legend "Ard-Eoin Fleadh Cheoil" has also been removed.
 A mural demanding the truth about the killings of Pat Finucane and Rosemary Nelson is also gone.
 A mural on the street recalling the Holy Cross dispute and comparing it to the Little Rock Nine is recorded by CAIN as still in existence, although it too has been removed.
 A mural commemorating the Flight of the Earls was one of four painted in the area in 2009 to cover up those of a republican nature.

 A number of other murals have also been painted on nearby Berwick Road.
 A Sinn Féin youth emblem with demands to disband the RUC and free republican prisoners has been removed, along with a portrait of James Connolly.
 A representation of the Virgin Mary remains in existence.
 It is close to a mural commemorating the 1916 Easter Rising.

 Culture in Ardoyne

 Sport

 Football is a widely played and followed sport in the area.
 Ardoyne is close to the home ground of Irish Football League club Cliftonville, and as such the club enjoys a wide following in the area.
 Ardoyne itself is home to Crumlin Star F.C., an intermediate club that currently plays in Northern Amateur Football League Premier Division.
 However, despite originating in Ardoyne and having their headquarters in the area they do not have a home ground locally and for the 2013–14 season play their matches at the Cliff in Larne.
 Crumlin Star's social club is also a Celtic supporters club, with the Glasgow club enjoying strong popularity in the area and amongst the nationalist community in general.

+Shamrock F.C., established in 2006, are based in Ardoyne.
+They switched from the Belfast and District Football League and since 2014 play in the Northern Amateur Football League.
+They share Marrowbone Millennium Park with Crumlin Star.
+The ground received a £4.3 million upgrade in 2024.
+SDLP's Nichola Mallon fought for the ground to be upgraded for 15 years, and cut the tape at the unveiling.

 The Gaelic Athletic Association is also represented in the area through local club Ardoyne Kickhams, who are affiliated to the Antrim GAA.